emmieIO/bus_naija/README.md

 - [ ] Add search functionality for buses and routes
 - [ ] Implement geolocation features for routes
 - [ ] Create API for retrieving bus and route information
+- [ ] Implement Bus Company dashboard for managing their fleet, routes, and drivers
+- [ ] Add functionality for Bus Companies to add and manage buses
+- [ ] Develop system for Bus Companies to create and manage routes
+- [ ] Implement driver assignment system for buses and schedules

 ## Week 3: Schedule Management
 - [ ] Develop CRUD endpoints for schedule management
-- [ ] Create interface for admins to set up schedules
+- [ ] Create interface for Bus Companies to set up schedules
 - [ ] Implement recurring schedule creation
-- [ ] Add functionality to assign buses to schedules
+- [ ] Add functionality to assign buses and drivers to schedules
 - [ ] Develop API for retrieving available schedules
 - [ ] Implement schedule search and filtering
+- [ ] Create driver schedule view and management system

 ## Week 4: Booking System
 - [ ] Create booking creation endpoint